A Rush of Blood to the Head: Recording

-Coldplay started recording A Rush of Blood to the Head in London on 17 September 2001, but later relocated to Liverpool, where they had recorded some of the songs on their debut album Parachutes (2000).
+Coldplay started recording A Rush of Blood to the Head in London in September 2001, but later relocated to Liverpool, where they had recorded some of the songs on their debut album Parachutes (2000).
 Lead singer Chris Martin said that once there they "became obsessed with recording".
-"In My Place" was the first song recorded for the album and the one that the band released as the album's lead single because it was the song that made them want to do a second album.
+"In My Place" was among the first songs recorded for the album during this period, and the one that the band released as the album's lead single because it was the song that made them want to do a second album.
 It kept them going and made them think they could still write songs, following a strange period of not really knowing what they were doing three months after the success of Parachutes.

-The opening track "Politik" was recorded two days following the September 11 attacks in 2001.
+The opening track "Politik" was recorded two days following 2001's September 11 attacks.
 According to an interview with lead singer Chris Martin, "I wrote the song on 9/11 and we recorded it on 9/13.
 We were all, like everyone else, I suppose, a little confused and frightened.
 I get off tour and had a rest for one or two days.
 But then I get antsy again.
 I want to write songs and do things, 'cause you never know what might happen."
 The band wrote more than twenty songs in the months following for the album and some of those, including "In My Place" and "Animals", were performed live during the tours promoting Parachutes.
 The album's title was revealed through a post on the band's official website.